-Over the past several years, Google has faced three antitrust cases by the European Commission regarding Google Shopping, AdSense, and Android’s dominance in the smartphone market.
-The Commission’s ruling regarding Android will likely arrive in July, sources now tell Politico.
-Last year, Google was ordered to pay a fine of $2.8 billion in a similar antitrust case, but experts now say that this most recent penalty could be even larger.
+Over the past several years, Google has faced three antitrust cases by the European Commission, regarding Google Shopping, AdSense, and Android’s dominance in the smartphone market.
+The Commission’s ruling regarding Android is set to arrive in a few days — and many are waiting to see whether this ruling will involve major implications for Android as a whole.

-“A competitive mobile internet sector is increasingly important for consumers and businesses in Europe,” Margrethe Vestager, the European Union antitrust czar, said when first announcing the charges against Google.
+“A competitive mobile internet sector is increasingly important for consumers and businesses in Europe,” Vestager said when first announcing the charges against Google.
 “We believe that Google’s behavior denies consumers a wider choice of mobile apps and services and stands in the way of innovation by other players, in breach of EU antitrust rules.”

 Even so, rivals and market watchers believe fines and regulations won’t make a significant difference.

-Device makers have attempted to offer smartphones with altered, “forked” versions on Android.
+Device makers have attempted to offer smartphones with altered, or “forked,” versions on Android.
 Amazon made such an attempt with its failed Fire Phone in 2014: A 3D-enabled phone powered by a modified version of Android the company calls Fire OS.
 It’s the same platform Amazon uses for its Kindle Fire-branded tablets, Fire TV, Echo, Echo Dot, and more.
 Meanwhile, Samsung’s use of Tizen initially seemed the end of Android on its smartphones, but the company still uses Google’s operating system on its Galaxy devices.

 Seemingly to keep the “pure” theme intact, Google pushes smartphone makers to install the Chrome browser and other first-party apps if Google Play is present.
 But smartphone makers still have an option to install their own stores and apps, such as Samsung’s Galaxy Apps store on Galaxy-class smartphones.
 Obviously, Google isn’t completely banning third-party apps from Android, but the European Commission still seems to think that some type of regulation is in order.